 Rooting isn't the answer for everyone.
 If you're not sure about the ways you can break things by doing them as root, you should learn more about it before you start.
 It's OK to not know things and to try and learn, but not knowing and doing them anyway can turn a very expensive Android into a paperweight.
 You also need to know that for many Android models, rooting means your warranty is null and void.
 Services (including apps as well as network access from your carrier) can be denied to you because of the security risk when you're rooted.
 The risk is real because so many users go into it all blind and let security lapse.
 Not doing that is your responsibility — take it seriously!

-You'll need to do a few things to prepare your phone for rooting, depending on which method you use.
-Many of the ways require you install the Android SDK or unlock your bootloader.
-This sounds like a lot of scary work, but it's not difficult and knowing how to use these tools will help if things go wrong.
+Depending on which method you use, you'll need to do a few things to prepare your phone for rooting.
+Many ways require you to install the Android SDK or unlock your bootloader.
+This sounds like a lot of scary work, but it's not difficult, and knowing how to use these tools will help if things go wrong.
 The Android SDK is huge, and if you're just rooting your phone, you don't want to waste bandwidth or file space on it.
 XDA user shimp208 built Minimal ADB and Fastboot, a Windows tool that only contains the ADB and Fastboot components needed for rooting.

 Depending on which phone you have, unlocking the bootloader is slightly different.
 The "standard" way is by using the OEM unlock command.
-If you're using a Motorola, Sony, or LG phone you'll be able to get an "official" cryptographic token to unlock your bootloader for some devices.
-You'll find how to do that and who to get it from at each vendor's developer pages in the links below.
+If you're using an older Motorola, Sony, or LG phone, you might need to get an "official" cryptographic token to unlock your bootloader for some devices.
+You'll find how to do that and who to get it from at each vendor's developer pages.
 Remember that unlocking the bootloader on your Android may affect the warranty status.

-There are models specifically hardened to prevent unauthorized access (that means rooting, too) like the BlackBerry KEY2 as well as devices that were designed to be safely and easily unlocked for full developer access like the Google Pixel 4.
+There are models specifically hardened to prevent unauthorized access (that means rooting, too) as well as devices that were designed to be safely and easily unlocked for full developer access like the Google Pixel.
 Most phones fall somewhere in between, and when carriers get involved they have control over the process, too.

 With over 12,000 different models, we can't cover every single method to root every single device.
 We can point you in the right direction and help you get there, though.